-It turns out that this problem does have a well-known analytical solution; the math (which in its exact form is a Riemann approximation to an integral) says that the optimal proportion of people we gather data on before switching to the commitment phase is 1/e (cf

-Thomas Ferguson, Who Solved the Secretary Problem?
+It turns out that this problem does have a well-known analytical solution; the math (which in its exact form is a Riemann approximation to an integral) says that the optimal proportion of people we gather data on before switching to the commitment phase is 1/e (cf Thomas Ferguson, Who Solved the Secretary Problem?
 Statistical Science, 4(3):282-289 (1989)).
 Let's see if we can use simulations to verify this result.
 We first develop the code for one scenario.
 Say we have 100 people in our potential candidate dating space, each with a score representing how good a match they are.
 The person with the best score is our real soul mate.

 '''

-N <- 100
+population <- 100

-score <- rnorm(N)
+score <- rnorm(population)

 optimal.score <- max(score)

 '''

-We date the first n of the group and note the maximum score in that group...
+We date the first phase1.size of the group (note that we are rounding to the nearest whole number) and note the maximum score in that group...

 '''

-n <- N 1 / exp(1)
+phase1.size <- round(population 1 / exp(1))

-cutoff.score <- max(score[1:n])
+cutoff.score <- max(score[1:phase1.size])

 '''